 The first major Alberto Giacometti (1901-1966) retrospective in the UK for more than two decades opens next month.
 The show, featuring 250 works, will chart the career of the Swiss painter-sculptor across five decades and includes some plaster works and drawings which have never been exhibited before.
 One of the highlights of the exhibition will be the inclusion of Giacometti’s Women of Venice (1956), a group of sculptures created for the Venice Biennale, which is being brought back together for the first time since their creation.
-The exhibition runs from May 10 – September 10.
+The exhibition is open now, running until September 10.
 For more information, go here.

 True to Life, Scottish National Gallery of Modern Art

 Opening on July 1, this is, according to the gallery, the ‘first ever survey’ of British realist painting from the 1920s and 30s.
 The show features work by more than 70 artists working in this wide-ranging and often overlooked form, with a particular focus ‘on the hard-edged style of artists such as Gerald Leslie Brockhurst, Meredith Frampton, Harold Harvey, Bernard Fleetwood Walker and Dod Procter.’
 The exhibition runs until October 29.
 For more information, go here.